-The actuary may base either the expected interest assumption or the valuation interest margin on current assumptions if the asset-liability mismatch position, the overall economic environment, and the initial portfolio yield rates resemble those of the current balance sheet date.
-When projections imply change in any of these, further investigation may be required to estimate the impact on the resulting valuation expected interest rate and interest margins.
+The actuary may base either the expected interest assumption or the valuation interest margin on current assumptions if the asset-liability mismatch position, the overall economic environment, and the initial portfolio yield rates resemble those of the current valuation date.
+When projections imply change in either of these, further investigation may estimate the impact on the resulting valuation expected interest rate and interest margins.

 As the number of different scenarios, and length of the projection increase, the actuary might elect to use simplifying assumptions and use of approximations to keep the process manageable and useful.
-The GAAP policy liabilities' basis is estimated in greater detail at specified future dates with interpolation of either the GAAP policy liabilities' assumptions, or the calculated GAAP policy liabilities themselves.
+The GAAP policy liabilities basis is estimated in greater detail at specified future dates with interpolation of either the GAPP policy liabilities assumptions, or the calculated GAAP policy liabilities themselves.
 (Over an extended projection period, intervals could increase over time to reflect the reduced impact of changes in today's GAAP policy liabilities.)